grinnell-cs/csc151-dh/_eboards/eboard40-2.md

 class that go beyond the subject matter and skills._

 * E.g., Support those around you; they are amazing people.
+* Get sleep.
+* Don't do too much.
+* Have fun and care about the people around you.

 Pair and Share
 --------------